Finite type as fundamental objects even non-single-valued and non-continuous: Characterizing multivalued shadowing on totally disconnected space

-If $X$ is a compact totally disconnected Hausdorff space, then we have the observation. \begin{cor} Let $X$ be the Cantor set or any compact totally disconnected metric space.
-The map $F:X\to 2^X$ has set-valued shadowing property if and only if $(X,F)$ is conjugate to the inverse limit of an ML sequence of set-valued of finite type such that their orbit systems satisfy Mittag-Leffler condition. \end{cor}
+\begin{cor} Let $f:X\to 2^X$ be a multivalued map on the Cantor set or any compact totally disconnected metric space $X$.
+Then $f$ has multivalued shadowing property if and only if $(X,f)$ is conjugate to the inverse limit of an ML sequence of multivalued maps of finite type such that their orbit systems satisfy Mittag-Leffler condition. \end{cor}

-As an application of single-valued maps on totally disconnected space, we obtain the following result.
+In~\cite{BBK}, the authors asked whether there exists a characterization of shadowing in terms of graph covers (see~\cite[Questions]{BBK}).
+As an application of single-valued maps on totally disconnected spaces, we establish the following result.